-- (a) they are used in connection with the affairs of an undertaking; - (b) documents relating to the affairs of an undertaking are kept there, but includes any vehicle;
+- (a) they are used in connection with the affairs of an undertaking; or - (b) documents relating to the affairs of an undertaking are kept there, but includes any vehicle;

-- "public interest consideration" means national or public security, defence and such other considerations as may be prescribed; - "section 34 prohibition" means the prohibition referred to in section 34; - "section 47 prohibition" means the prohibition referred to in section 47; - "section 54 prohibition" means the prohibition referred to in section 54; - "service" means a service of any description whether industrial, trade, professional or otherwise; - "undertaking" means any person, being an individual, an association, a body corporate or an unincorporated body of persons, capable of carrying on commercial or economic activities relating to goods or services. - (2) The fact that to a limited extent the section 34 prohibition does not apply to an agreement, because of an exclusion provided by or under this Act, does not require those provisions of the agreement to which the exclusion relates to be disregarded when considering whether the agreement infringes the prohibition for other reasons.
+- "public interest consideration" means national or public security, defence and such other considerations as the Minister may, by order in the Gazette, prescribe; - "section 34 prohibition" means the prohibition referred to in section 34; - "section 47 prohibition" means the prohibition referred to in section 47; - "section 54 prohibition" means the prohibition referred to in section 54;

+"service" means a service of any description whether industrial, trade, professional or otherwise;

+30 "undertaking" means any person being an individual, a body corporate, an unincorporated body of persons or any other entity, capable of carrying on commercial or economic activities relating to goods or services.

+(2) The fact that to a limited extent the section 34 prohibition does not apply to an agreement, because of an exclusion provided by or under this Act, does not require those provisions of the agreement to which the exclusion relates to be disregarded when considering whether the agreement infringes the prohibition for other reasons.

-- (3) For the purposes of this Act, the power to require information, in relation to information recorded otherwise than in a legible form, includes power to require a copy of it in a legible form. - (4) Any power conferred on any person by this Act to require information includes power to require any document which he believes may contain that information.
+(3) For the purposes of this Act, the power to require information, in relation to information recorded otherwise than in a legible form, includes power to require a copy of it in a legible form.

+(4) Any power conferred on any person by this Act to require information includes power to require any document which he believes may contain that information.